-Everyone has insecurities, these insecurities often come from what others have done or said, directly or indirectly around us, about us, or others.
+Everyone has insecurities, these insecurities often come from what others have done or said, directly or indirectly to us, around us, about us, or about others.
 No matter what it’s a part of life and a part of us all.
-Some people carry more than others, and some are better at hiding them, some are better at dealing with them, some will never let their pride and ego admit to them, we all, however, have them.
+Some people carry more than others, and some are better at hiding them, some are better at dealing with them, some will never let their pride and ego admit to them, we all, however, have insecurities.

-We can worry about, how we look, if we’re doing all we should, what would happen if we try and fail what if people will think we are fake, too fat, too thin, do they like me, do they hate me, am I good enough for them, am I good enough for the job?
+We can worry about, how we look, if we’re doing all we should, what would happen if we try and fail, what if people will think we are fake, too fat, too thin, do they like me, do they hate me, am I good enough for them, am I good enough for the job, am I enough?

 Obstacles to overcome.